How do I apply to universities in Ontario?

 For example:

-• Western University’s programs have supplementary forms for particular programs (like online portfolios, statements of interest, etc.) and forms for students (like special consideration profiles, extraordinary extracurricular profile, etc.)
+• Western University’s programs have supplementary forms for particular programs (like online portfolios, statements of interest, etc.) and for students (like special consideration profiles, extraordinary extracurricular profiles, etc.).

-• Some university programs like the University of Toronto’s JD or Law program offer optional admission streams for mature, Indigneous and Black students
+• Some university programs like the University of Toronto’s JD or Law program offer optional admission streams for mature, Indigenous and Black students.

-Make sure you check out all the programs you’re applying to and research what their requirements are by going to the university’s website.
+Make sure you research all the programs you’re applying to and look at their requirements by going to the university’s website.

 What happens after I apply?

 All the universities you applied to will send you a confirmation that they received your application and a list of supporting documents they need.
-If you do not hear from them within three weeks of applying, contact them directly.
+Contact them directly if you do not hear from them within three weeks of applying.

 Universities make offers of admission at different times of the year, depending on the program.
 You can accept or decline your offer through the OUAC.